So, you purchase a comfortable and cool design welder’s cap.

 In this post, I have shared 3 ways for how to wear welding cap.
 I hope these come in handy.

-Keep in mind that a welder cap is a protective headgear.
+Keep in mind that a welder’s cap is protective headgear.
 An ordinary cap or hat won’t be able to protect your head when welding or plasma cutting.
 So, it is important to use a welding cap that has been specifically designed for welding.

 Thanks a lot for reading till now.